 Don’t rush to buy a gaming mouse by only following a fan hype.
 There are many things like sensor type, build quality, DPI, ergonomic design, and gaming performance that make a perfect gaming mouse.
-No mouse is flawless, but we have compiled the 8 best gaming mice under 100 dollars for getting you the best products in the market.
+No mouse is flawless, but we have compiled the 8 best gaming mice under 100 dollars for getting you the best mouse in the market.
+In this guide, I’ll only test Mouse Under $100, strictly related to Gaming, thus, if you have a budget of around $20-30, we have recommendations for that as well.
+Similarly, If you are looking for Gaming Mouse Under $50, there is an in-depth different test as well.

 - Logitech G502 Proteus Spectrum